Welcome to the roof of Australia!

 - Butter, rather than margarine.

-- Large chunks of quality couverture chocolate – steering clear of compound chocolate buttons.
+- Quality couverture chocolate – steering clear of compound chocolate buttons.

-- Ingredients most home pantries would stock – we avoid using tricky substitue products that mask nutritional table figures.
+- Ingredients most home pantries would stock – we avoid using tricky substitute products that mask nutritional table figures.

 Snowy Mountain Cookies – How it Happened…